 Lolita D'Ortona is a bio-engineering student in the final year of her Masters Degree at Liège University in Belgium.
 Her mission in England is to work with the SeaVax team to help design the lifting frame and wind turbine mounting head, to include the control robotics and hydraulic mechanicals.

 The team would be starting from scratch with limited resources, aiming to have something operational on the wind turbine control aspect before July of 2019.
 You might think that the mechanical engineering of the structure and conversion of a Ford Transit van would take most of the time, but in fact it is the computer coding that is more likely to consume Lolita's efforts, while Chris Close, Nelson Kay and other team members take on the grunt of the welding and mechanics.

-This is a huge undertaking for an engineering student, but by applying her expertise as part of a team effort, and with equal enthusiasm from all the project members, Lolita hopes to help the Foundation move the project on from the conceptual and development stages to the open sea as a 1/4 scale prototype of a SeaVax based vessel that the team are looking to build in 2020.
-See the diagram below.
+The SeaVax team recognise that this is a huge undertaking for an engineering student, but by applying her expertise as part of a team effort, and with equal enthusiasm from all the project members, Lolita hopes to help the Foundation eventually move the project on from the conceptual and development stages to the open sea as a 1/4 scale prototype of a SeaVax based vessel that the team are looking to build in 2020.
+See the diagrams below.